Redact Documents in RapidReview

 • The Finalize button will not appear when multiple documents are selected if any of the selected documents have no redactions, are archive file types, or have already been finalized

-2. Click Launch RapidReview (wrench icon) Launch RapidReview.
+2. Click Launch RapidReview (wrench icon) Button to launch the RapidReview tool on a request.

-3. Check the documents you wish to finalize redaction on Checkboxes next to documents.
+3. Check the documents you wish to finalize the redaction on Document list showing selected items for redaction.

 Note: